A family of Hecke eigenforms for Drinfeld modular forms of arbitrary rank: Introduction

 \subsection{Acknowledgments}

+The authors would like to thank the anonymous referee for careful reading of the manuscript and valuable suggestions that improve the presentation of the results of the paper.
+The authors are also grateful to Gebhard B\"{o}ckle, Yen-Tsung Chen, Federico Pellarin and Sjoerd de Vries for their valuable comments.
 The first author acknowledges support from NSTC Grant 113-2115-M-007-001-MY3.
 The second author is supported by Academia Sinica Investigator Grant AS-IA-112-M01 and NSTC grant 113-2115-M-001-001.
-The authors are grateful to Gebhard B\"{o}ckle, Yen-Tsung Chen and Federico Pellarin for their valuable comments.